How to apply

 To apply to become a PCSO, you must have a GCSE grade A to C in both Maths and English Language (or equivalent level 2 or above qualifications in both of these subjects).

-You must hold the qualification at the time of submitting your application.
+You must hold the qualification at the time of submitting your application and you must upload a copy of the certificate at the time of applying.

 We cannot accept 'expected grades', as you will need to supply copies of your certificates as part of your application.